 - A. Following notice and hearing, the District adopted a comprehensive management plan which was submitted and certified by the Texas Water Development Board on November 18, 2004 and April 7, 2010.
-The management plan was adopted and addresses: - 1. providing the most efficient use of groundwater; - 2. controlling and preventing waste of groundwater; - 3. controlling and preventing subsidence; - 4. addressing conjunctive surface water management issues; - 5. addressing natural resource issues; - 6. addressing drought conditions; - 7. addressing conservation, recharge enhancement, rainwater harvesting, precipitation enhancement, or brush control, where appropriate and cost-effective; and. - 8. addressing the desired future conditions adopted by the District under Section 36.108.
+The Management Plan was amended and approved by the Texas Water Development Board in October 2013.
+The management plan was adopted and addresses: - 1. providing the most efficient use of groundwater;

+- 2. controlling and preventing waste of groundwater; - 3. controlling and preventing subsidence; - 4. addressing conjunctive surface water management issues; - addressing natural resource issues; - 6. addressing drought conditions; - 7. addressing conservation, recharge enhancement, rainwater harvesting, precipitation enhancement, or brush control, where appropriate and cost-effective; and. - 8. addressing the desired future conditions adopted by the District under Section 36.108.

-The District will review the plan at least every fifth year and shall adopt amendments as necessary by November 2009, after notice and hearing, that address, among other things:
+The District will review the plan at least every fifth year and shall adopt amendments as necessary, after notice and hearing, that address, among other things: